Ritin-git/main/src/content/products/durocap.md

   image_2: /media/uploads/DUR-201314-thumb.jpg
   image_3: /media/uploads/AZZ-enclosure-with-use-of-crane.jpg
   image_4: /media/uploads/airplane.jpg
+image_2: /media/uploads/image-29.png
+related_solutions:
+  - Non-Destructive Testing
+  - Painting & Coating
+  - Clean Rooms
+  - Dust Collection
+product-intro:
+  heading: Clean Shop Air for the Entire Floor
+  description: Welding toxic fumes and laser-cutting dust can threaten employee
+    safety, derail productivity, and place you directly in the crosshairs of the EPA.
+Just a single spark can ignite welding “smoke” and endanger your entire shop floor.
+Welding contaminants can also reduce the life of your cooling fans and valuable CNC machinery.
 key_features: >-
   * **Easy Assembly**: Comes fully assembled with a pre-wired control panel (lockable fused disconnect and C/UL/US Listed).
 Combined with a DuroRoom, the